Gin and tonic

-A gin and tonic is a highball cocktail made with gin and tonic water poured over a large amount of ice.
+A gin and tonic is a highball cocktail made with gin and tonic water poured over ice.
 The ratio of gin to tonic varies according to taste, strength of the gin, other drink mixers being added, etc., with most recipes calling for a ratio between 1:1 and 1:3.
 It is usually garnished with a slice or wedge of lime.
 To preserve effervescence, the tonic can be poured down a bar spoon.
 The ice cools the gin, dulling the effect of the alcohol in the mouth and making the drink more pleasant and refreshing to taste.

-In some countries (like the UK), gin and tonic is also marketed pre-mixed in single-serving cans.
-In the United States, most bars use "soda out of a gun that in no way, shape, or form resembles quinine water", according to bartender Dale DeGroff.
-To get a real gin and tonic, DeGroff recommends specifying bottled tonic.
-Alternatively, one can add tonic syrup to soda water.